dvsa/mes-result-service/README.md

 ## Build

-To build a zip file for every function to `build/artifacts`, run:
+To build a zip file for every function to `artifacts`, run:

 ```shell
 npm run package